Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 ## **Overview**

 This repository accompanies my long-form analysis on the **origins, dispersals, and history of East Cushitic and broader Horn African populations**.
-It integrates **population genetics, comparative linguistics, archaeology, craniometrics, cultural anthropology, and deep historical research with over 100 citations** to explore a revised model of how Cushitic and Ethiopian-Semitic speaking peoples emerged in the Horn of Africa.
+It integrates **population genetics, comparative linguistics, archaeology, craniometrics, cultural anthropology, and historical research with over 100 citations** to explore a revised model of how Cushitic and Ethiopian-Semitic speaking peoples emerged in the Horn of Africa.

 A central question examined here is whether East Cushitic-speaking groups: